GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_api.rst

 A list for the science observation
 ----------------------------------
-The science observations are what is left, anything that is not a calibration or assigned the tag ``CAL``.
+The science observations are what is left, that is anything that is not a calibration.
+Calibrations are assigned the astrodata tag ``CAL``, therefore we can select against that tag to get the science observations.

 First, let's have a look at the list of objects.